gregnicotera/practice/README.md

 # Codewars Practice
 This repo serves as a compilation of each Codewars kata I completed.
-I made a goal of doing atleast one kata per day in JS.
+To practice javascript, I made a goal of doing one or more kata per day.

 **Link to my Codewars Profile:** https://www.codewars.com/users/gregnicotera